vuw-research-computing/raapoi-docs/docs/partitions.md

 * Minimum allocated cpus: 1 - These cpus are not currently SMT enabled.
 * Maximum Runtime: 10 days

+_Note_: The bigmem nodes also each have one NVIDIA Tesla T4 GPU.
+These are not as powerful as the A100's in the gpu nodes, but may still be of use at times when (a) the gpu partition is particularly busy or a gpu node is down, **and** (b) the bigmem node is being under-utilised.
+(I.e. please try to avoid using these gpus when there is a high demand for jobs requiring lots of memory in the bigmem partition, at other time, please go ahead.)

 ### Partition: longrun

 This partition is useful for long running jobs (with modest resource requirements).